-- Hearing loss verified by a hearing test
+- Hearing loss proved by a hearing test.

-- Tinnitus or a feeling of fullness in your ear
+- Tinnitus or a feeling of fullness or pressure in the ear.

-A hearing test (audiometry) assesses how well you detect sounds at different pitches and volumes and how well you distinguish between similar-sounding words.
-People with Meniere's disease typically have problems hearing low frequencies or combined high and low frequencies with normal hearing in the mid frequencies.
+A hearing test is called audiometry.
+Audiometry looks at how well you hear sounds at different pitches and volumes.
+It can also test how well you can tell between words that sound the same.
+People with Meniere's disease often have trouble hearing low frequencies or combined high and low frequencies.
+They may have typical hearing in the midrange frequencies.

-Between episodes of vertigo, the sense of balance returns to normal for most people with Meniere's disease.
+Between vertigo attacks, balance returns to normal for most people with Meniere's disease.
 But you might have some ongoing balance problems.

-Tests that assess function of the inner ear include:
+Tests that study how well the inner ear is working include:

 - Rotary-chair testing.
-Like a VNG, this measures inner ear function based on eye movement.
-You sit in a computer-controlled rotating chair, which stimulates your inner ear.
+Like a VNG, this test measures how well your inner ear works based on eye movement.
+You sit in a computer-controlled chair that spins from side to side, which triggers activity in your inner ear.

 - Vestibular evoked myogenic potentials (VEMP) testing.
-This newer test shows promise for not only diagnosing, but also monitoring Meniere's disease.
-It shows characteristic changes in the affected ears of people with Meniere's disease.
+This test uses sound to make parts of the inner ear active.
+It records how well muscles react to that sound.
+It may show common changes in the affected ears of people with Meniere's disease.

-- Posturography.
-This computerized test reveals which part of the balance system — vision, inner ear function, or sensations from the skin, muscles, tendons and joints — you rely on the most and which parts may cause problems.
-While wearing a safety harness, you stand in bare feet on a platform and keep your balance under various conditions.
+- Computerized dynamic posturography (CDP).
+This test shows which part of the balance system you rely on the most and which parts may cause problems.
+The parts of the balance system include vision, inner ear function, or feelings from the skin, muscles, tendons and joints.
+While wearing a safety harness, you stand barefoot on a platform.
+Then you keep your balance under different conditions.

 - Video head impulse test (vHIT).
-This newer test uses video to measure eye reactions to abrupt movement.
+This test looks at how well the eyes and inner ears work together. vHIT uses video to measure eye reactions to sudden movement.
 While you focus on a point, your head is turned quickly and unpredictably.
-If your eyes move off the target when your head is turned, you have an abnormal reflex.
+If your eyes move off the target when your head is turned, you have a reflex issue.

 - Electrocochleography (ECoG).
-This test looks at the inner ear in response to sounds.
-It might help to determine if there is an abnormal buildup of fluid in the inner ear, but isn't specific for Meniere's disease.
+This test looks at how the inner ear reacts to sounds.
+It can help see if you have inner ear fluid buildup.
+But this test isn't given only for Meniere's disease.

 Tests to rule out other conditions

-Blood tests and others may be used to rule out disorders that can cause problems similar to those of Meniere's disease, such as a tumor in the brain or multiple sclerosis.
-An imaging test, such as an MRI, also might be used.
+Lab tests, imaging scans and other tests may be used to rule out conditions.
+Some other conditions can cause problems like those of Meniere's disease, such as a brain tumor or multiple sclerosis.

-- Motion sickness medications, such as meclizine or diazepam (Valium), may reduce the spinning sensation and help control nausea and vomiting.
+- Motion sickness medicines.
+Medicines such as meclizine (Antivert) or diazepam (Valium), may lessen the spinning feeling and help control nausea and vomiting.

-- Anti-nausea medications, such as promethazine, might control nausea and vomiting during an episode of vertigo.
+- Anti-nausea medicines.
+Medicines such as promethazine, might control nausea and vomiting during a vertigo attack.

 Noninvasive therapies and procedures

-Some people with Meniere's may benefit from other noninvasive therapies and procedures, such as:
+Some people with Meniere's disease may benefit from procedures that don't include surgery, such as:

 - Rehabilitation.
-If you have balance problems between episodes of vertigo, vestibular rehabilitation therapy might improve your balance.
+If you have balance problems between vertigo attacks, vestibular rehabilitation therapy might improve your balance.

 - Hearing aid.
 A hearing aid in the ear affected by Meniere's disease might improve your hearing.
-Your doctor can refer you to an audiologist to discuss what hearing aid options would be best for you.
+Your health care provider can refer you to an ear doctor, also called an audiologist, to talk about the best hearing aids for you.

-If the conservative treatments listed above aren't successful, your doctor might recommend some of these more aggressive treatments.
+If conservative treatments aren't successful, your care provider might suggest more intense treatments.